Graphs are everywhere

 You might be wondering: if we already have the graph, why bother with building the embedding space at all?
 Why not just run a database query to retrieve the books bought most often bought by people who bought this book?
 The answer is generalization by way of smoothness.

 One way to think about a node in the graph is as a long list of all the edges it might have.
-In the bought-by-same-person graph, for every book, this list would contain a 00 or a 11 for every other book.
-If we have nn books, then for a given book, we’d have a list (usually called a “vector”) that might look like this:
+In the bought-by-same-person graph, for every book, this list would contain a or a for every other book.
+If we have books, then for a given book, we’d have a list (usually called a “vector”) that might look like this:

-with a total of nn 00s and 11s.
+with a total of s and s.

 This sparse vector representation has the nice property that it is lossless.
 It’s a complete record of precisely what other books have been bought by the same people who buy this book.
-We could also say that this representation is discrete — every entry is either 11 or 00.
+We could also say that this representation is discrete — every entry is either or .
 There’s nothing in between.

 Now let’s compare that to the embedding representation.
 First, a clarification: in this post so far, we’ve been talking about embeddings as coordinates in 3D space.
 It is possible to use 3 dimensions, but in practice we usually use more, usually between 64 and 1024.
 While it’s not really practical to visualize such high dimensional spaces directly, all the properties of spatial representations we talked about above still hold.
 You can still find the distance between points, and these distances correspond to similarity.
 If we do want to visualize the points in say a 256-dimensional space, there are good ways to first project those points down to 2 or 3 dimensions where they’re easy to visualize.